stateful/dagger-guest-post/substitute-yaml-with-nouns-verbs.md

 ```
 ````

-Running `ExtensionVsix` only requires a subset of all function definitions in the script.
-In future versions, we could add two features to make the script even more concise:
+Running `ExtensionVsix` only requires a subset of all function definitions in the script above.
+In future versions, the team working on Runme could add features to make the script even more concise:

 1. Prune unexecuted code from the script using a control flow graph
 2. Optionally unnest the call graph and reduce the script to a one-liner